vjvardhan/finzly-api-developerportal/developer-portal/secCodes.md

 **ODFI**

-The financial institution that originates or sends the payment file to FED is called Originating Depository Financial Institution.
+The financial institution that originates or sends the payment file to FED (Federal Reserve Board) is called Originating Depository Financial Institution.

 **RDFI**

-The financial institution that receives the payment file from FED is called Receiving Depository Financial Institution.
+The financial institution that receives the payment file from FED (Federal Reserve Board) is called Receiving Depository Financial Institution.